elodiefan/elodiefan/README.md

 - 🎓 Computer Science student at the University of Toronto
 - 🤖 Focus in Artificial Intelligence & Machine Learning
 - 💻 Passionate about Software Engineering
-- 🚀 Currently building **ConceptBridge**, a full-stack knowledge graph platform for interactive learning, and **Movie Match**, a Java Swing movie-matching application with user accounts, reviews, and personalized recommendations.
+- 🚀 Currently building **ConceptBridge**, a full-stack knowledge graph platform for interactive learning, and **MovieMatch**, a Java Swing movie-matching application with user accounts, reviews, and personalized recommendations.

 ---